 Air Berlin was founded in the United States between 1978 and 1980.
 The logo showed deep respect for America, featuring red and blue colors similar to the American flag.
 This design choice highlighted the company’s appreciation for the USA’s support during its early days.

-The logo’s dynamic design conveyed speed with its sharp angles and pointed edges, resembling a wing or a stylized bird, to emphasize the aviation theme.
-The company name was elegantly displayed along one of the lines, creating an impression of rising, which added a light, aspirational feel to the logo.
+The logo’s dynamic design conveyed speed through its sharp angles and pointed edges, resembling a wing or a stylized bird, emphasizing the aviation theme.
+The company name was elegantly displayed along one of the lines, creating a sense of rising and adding a light, aspirational feel to the logo.

 The logo included “USA” in the colors of the national flag, reinforcing its connection to American roots and showing respect for the country.
 This detail made the logo stand out and memorable.